 8. In gatk-wf-with-interval.cwl and scatter-gatk-wf-with-interval.cwl, variable "knownsites1" could be simply called "knownsites" (in bwamem-gatk-report-wf.cwl, it's called "knownsites").
 Variable naming could cause confusion.

-#4 Updated by Sarah Zaranek 7 months ago
+#4 Updated by Sarah Zaranek over 1 year ago

 1. For white space, I try to use it for separating major sections like inputs/outputs/etc - I think it really helps with parsing the code.
 You can see something similar here: